What is and How Can You Use TripAdvisor?

 In it’s simplest form, TripAdvisor is an online travel website that contains information designed to help you make better travel choices.

-Travel is another of many areas that’s been intermediated and thanks to technology it’s become yet another in a growing list of DIY activities.
+Travel is another of many areas that have been intermediated and thanks to technology it’s become yet another in a growing list of DIY activities.

-TripAdvisor is different.
-It gives you information about accommodations written by the travelers who have actually been to these places – people just like you.
+Yes, TripAdvisor is different.
+It gives you information about accommodations written by the travellers who have actually been to these places – people just like you.
 You can learn from their experiences.

 TripAdvisor is an online site where users give users information, providing travel information and booking services but also includes photos, forums and recent reviews about various hotels and vacation properties around the world.